pedro-moreira-ibm/bob_workshop_portugal/bob-labs/lab1/README.md

 After your clarifications, Bob should provide:
 - Directory structure with backend/ and frontend/ folders
 - REST API endpoints (GET, POST, PUT, DELETE)
-- Database schema for todos (id, title, description, completed, created_at)
+- Database schema for To Dos (id, title, description, completed, created_at)
 - Recommendations for Flask, SQLite, CORS, etc.

 **💡 Tip**: Take notes on Bob's recommendations.
 You'll use this plan in the next steps.